mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 ## Bundling assets with esbuild

-With less need for third party tooling and increased browser support for modern CSS and JavaScript, it's easy to imagine building new themes without the need for bundlers at all (unless I adopt things like [TypeScript](https://www.typescriptlang.org/)).
+With less need for third-party tooling and increased browser support for modern CSS and JavaScript, it's easy to imagine building new themes without the need for bundlers at all (unless I adopt things like [TypeScript](https://www.typescriptlang.org/)).

 However, there are multiple themes I maintain that will take a lot of time to safely convert to the new store structure.
 In the meantime, I need a fast and simple way to bundle `.scss` and `.js` files.
 I could of course continue to use CodeKit for this purpose, but it feels like overkill for such a simple task.
-I also want to make it easier to run build steps as part of a deployment pipeline or work with other developers on a theme, so free open source command line tools have some additional benefits.
+I also want to make it easier to run build steps as part of a deployment pipeline or work with other developers on a theme, so free open-source command line tools have some additional benefits.

-Fortunately [esbuild](https://esbuild.github.io/) is perfect for the task.
+Fortunately, [esbuild](https://esbuild.github.io/) is perfect for the task.
 It's fast, and although it requires some config I only needed less than 20 lines of code to replace my CodeKit setup.

 My esbuild setup needed to:

-* bundle js imports for browsers (and support some older browsers)
+* bundle `.js` imports for browsers (and support some older browsers)
-* bundle scss files to a css file
+* bundle `.scss` files to a `.css` file
 * minify the output
 * watch and bundle files on change